brandonopened/careerquestions/README.md

 To run locally, you must have python installed.
 Then simply run 'pip install openai' and 'python findcareer.py'

+If you don't have an API key from OpenAI to be able to access ChatGPT via API, get that here: https://platform.openai.com/docs/guides/production-best-practices/api-keys

-OR you could try putting the code in Google Colab (colab.google.com) but I don't recommend that as much due to your API key from OpenAI potentially being exposed.
+You could try putting the code in Google Colab (colab.google.com) but I don't recommend that due to your API key from OpenAI potentially being exposed.

 It doesn't do anything fancy yet like save a chat session but I hope you find it useful.
+Eventually I think it would be fun to use as a template for a simple GUI app to learn more python myself.